silvije2/topsee_seetong_onvif_python_motion_detect/README.md

 # topsee_seetong_onvif_python_motion_detect

-Tpsee Topsee Seetong IPC ONVIF python motion detect script
+Tpsee Topsee Seetong Tianshitong DaysVision 天视通 IPC ONVIF python motion detect script

 With this script you can subscribe to IPC motion detect events and then run whatever you want when event fires.